Our therapists understand that therapists need support too

 Other Services Offered at Moxie Family Therapy

 Therapy for therapists isn’t the only service that we offer in our Orange County Counseling practice.
 Other mental health services Moxie Family Therapy provides include, counseling for young adults, counseling for college students, couples counseling, counseling for teen girls, counseling for children, play therapy, art therapy, trauma therapy, and family therapy.
-Contact our counseling practice to overcome the issues that matter most to you.
+Contact our counseling practice learn about adoption counseling and to overcome the issues that matter most to you.
 Start getting your moxie back!